• UX for AI

 Instead, I conduct light-weight Agile RITE studies.

-In contrast to a typical usability test, a RITE study is conducted as early as possible as part of the design process, and is not a test.
+In contrast to a typical usability test, a RITE study is conducted as early as possible as part of the design process and is not a test.
 Even the name is purposefully different: test vs. study.
-Study implies something will be learned as part of the process so that the mobile digital product is given a chance to evolve to a better state, even if it involves changing more fundamental aspects such as IA and flow sequences.
+“Study” implies that something will be learned as part of the process so that the mobile digital product is given a chance to evolve to a better state, even if it involves changing more fundamental aspects such as IA and flow sequences.

-#2: Mobile usability test prototypes are often too rigid for demands of mobile.
+#2: Mobile usability test prototypes are often too rigid for the demands of mobile.

 In contrast to a typical usability test